riverswells87-wq/riverswells.github.io/_pages/about.md

 ---
+title: "About"
 permalink: /about/
-title: "About"
 ---

-Rivers Wells did not set out to become a program manager or technical writer.
+Rivers Wells did not set out to become a program manager.
 He set out to fix computers.

 His Amazon career began in IT support, earning a 100% customer satisfaction rating across approximately 6,000 tickets before being selected for a competitive rotation with Global IT Content Management.
 That rotation changed everything.
 It turned out that the part of the job Rivers was best at — and most drawn to — was not resolving the ticket.
 It was making sure the next person did not need to file one.